Under Your Spell (film)

 Under Your Spell is a 1936 American romantic comedy film with music directed by Otto Preminger.
 The screenplay by Frances Hyland and Saul Elkins is based on a story by Sy Bartlett and Bernice Mason.
 It was a remake of the American Spanish-language film, Las fronteras del amor.
+It was Preminger's first Hollywood movie.

 Plot

 New York City opera star Anthony Allen lives a privileged but controlled life, recording hit songs and drawing large crowds to performances while existing in constant strain with his agent Petroff, who imposes on him a stressful performance schedule and a near-constant chain of vacuous promotional stunts.
 Chicago socialite Cynthia Drexel sees Allen perform in a production of Gounod's Faust and makes a bet with her longtime suitor, the Count Raul du Rienne: either she can make the notoriously unavailable Allen sing at a private party, or else she will marry him.
 After the show, Drexel makes a deal with Petroff, offering him $15,000 ($288,187 in 2021 dollars) as a fee for his appearance at a private party.
 Not knowing of this new arrangement, Allen is especially insulted by one final publicity stunt, fires Petroff, and flees with devoted manservant Botts, first to his hometown in New Mexico, then to his secluded cabin in the Sierra Madres.
 Neither Petroff nor Botts can convince him to return to his life as a public figure, forcing Drexel to set out in her own private plane to find him.

 Drexel confronts Allen in the Sierra Madres, where she fails to convince him to return, but does attract his romantic interest.
 The two spend a tense but romantically charged weekend together, until a misunderstanding compels Cynthia to hastily leave.
 Now intrigued, Allen returns to Chicago with her belongings.
 He finds Drexel furious; she criticizes his singing and (falsely) tells him she has no romantic interest in him, as she is engaged to Count Du Rienne.
 Cynthia sues him for breach of contract, but in court Anthony argues that he refused to sing for her because of her lack of appreciation for his talent, and the case is dismissed.
 Drexel and Allen, each of whom have realized the depth of their feelings for each other, arrange to meet outside the courtroom.
 Allen conceals himself in a doorway, and when Drexel walks by, he pulls her inside and proceeds to viciously spank her.
 They emerge a happy couple.
 Petroff calls a press conference at which he announces their union, and the couple signs their marriage license.